 You can increase, decrease, or stop your contributions at any time.
 If you stop contributing, you may restart at any time.
 See the section on forms to request the appropriate form.

 The Plan currently is administered by Prudential Retirement Services, Inc., one of the largest defined contribution managers with over 70 years of retirement services experience.

 Prudential does not charge any fees from participants for the administration of the program.
-However, the County of Alameda charges an administrative fee (currently $3.10 per month per participant) to defray the Countys cost for in-house Plan support services.
+Beginning with the July 2014 contribution, the County of Alameda will discontinue charging the administrative fee (currently $3.10 per month per participant) until further notice.